 When registering your publication as pending there are two things you need to do:

-Register a subset of the metadata (as a minimum: member name, journal title, and accepted date) under the Pending Publication content type.
+Register a subset of the metadata (as a minimum: member name, journal title, and accepted date) under the Pending Publication record type.

 After you do this, the DOI will resolve to a Crossref-hosted landing page displaying your logo, a banner showing the manuscript has been accepted for publication, and the metadata you’ve provided.
 As with all registered content, pending publication metadata will be publicly available in our APIs (and updated as you update your metadata records).